antk99/MLP-vs-CNN-Classifiers-on-Image-Data/README.md

     contributions to the project, be aware of the content of the submission and learn the full solution submitted.
 - You will submit your assignment on MyCourses as a group.
 You must register your group on MyCourses and any group member can submit.
 See MyCourses for details.
-- We recommend to useOverleaffor writing your report andGoogle colabfor coding and running the exper- iments.
+- We recommend to use Overleaf for writing your report and Google colab for coding and running the exper- iments.
 The latter also gives access to the required computational resources.
 Both platforms enable remote collaborations.
 - There are additional cloud compute resources available for this project.
 Please check MyCourses for instructions